Eurodance: Rise and fall

 By 1995, Eurodance dominated European charts with 5 singles in the top 10 of the singles charts.
 Despite its success, many observers within the music industry said that the Eurodance sound had to change or die, and Eurodance producers and singers started to follow different paths and different sounds, such as happy hardcore and house music, but not all the groups followed this trend immediately.
 Notably, the group 2 Unlimited wanted to remain within Eurodance sounds in order to remain chartbusters, although the producer De Coster predicted a retreat from a pop-like to a more club-like sound.

 In the late 1990s, the classic Eurodance sound gradually morphed into progressive house.

+In 2023, a parody song titled Planet of the Bass by comedian Kyle Gordon sparked renewed interest in the genre.

 Amid 2024, an influx of videos on social media platforms would be uploaded under the guise of far-right propaganda, using snippets taken from songs of the genre, called "Save Europe".
 This primarily adheres to TikTok.

-Definition

-While some use a much broader definition of what is considered "Eurodance", over time, the term particularly came to refer to an NRG-based genre from the 1990s which included a solo vocalist or a rapper/vocalist duet.